U-PROX CLC G80

 Alarm Output

-The controller’s alarm output is transistor-based (open collector).
+The control panel’s alarm output is transistor-based (open collector).
 When the OUT contact is activated, it is connected to the GND contact.
 The alarm output can be used to connect to an external alarm system or an actuating device, provided its current consumption does not exceed 60 mA.

 If a door contact (normally closed) is connected to the device harness, the alarm output is activated upon contact opening, except during the entry/exit time interval.
 The alarm output remains active for a programmed time interval – from 0 to 254 seconds.
 A value of 0 seconds means the alarm output is not activated, while 255 seconds means it remains active until the alarm is cancelled with the appropriate code or card.